Submitting an Application

 - Using software applications, such as Microsoft Office (Word, PowerPoint, Excel) or Google Docs

-- Knowledge of copying and pasting, spell-checking, saving files in different formats
+- Knowledge of copying and pasting, spell-checking and saving files in different formats

 - Using email, including sending and downloading attachments

-- Knowledge of terminology, such as browser, URL, application, etc.
+- Knowledge of terminology, such as browser, URL, and application

 - Self-discipline and time management skills